BGDlab/annotation-helper-tools/README.md

 These examples are labelled as CLIP or not CLIP (True or False in the `confirm_clip` column).
 We are currently in the process of migrating from a binary system to a 3 label system:

-0 - NOT CLIP, pathology or conditions in the radiology report indicate the subject should not be considered for this data set 1 - mild pathology, such as slightly enlarged ventricles, etc.
+0 - Gross Pathology: conditions in the radiology report indicate the subject should not be considered for use in research 1 - Mild Pathology, such as slightly enlarged ventricles, etc.
-2 - CLIP, the report contains an utter lack of pathology in the brain and the impression is "unremarkable"
+2 - No Pathology: the report contains an utter lack of pathology in the brain and the impression is "unremarkable"

 Keywords (updated 2022-06-13):
 - Special Cases:
-  - Chiari malformation: is it small enough that there is no measurement, if it’s borderline, or if the brain is otherwise remarkable, the scan can be marked as CLIP.
-If there’s multiple things going on in addition to the Chiari malformation or the malformation has a measurement associated with it, it’s more likely a non-CLIP scan
+  - Chiari malformation: is it small enough that there is no measurement, if it’s borderline, or if the brain is otherwise remarkable, the scan can be marked as no pathology.
+If there’s multiple things going on in addition to the Chiari malformation or the malformation has a measurement associated with it, it’s more likely a scan containing pathology
-  - Outside Scan: Go ahead and mark those reports ("This is an outside scan") as non CLIP.
+  - Outside Scan: Go ahead and mark those reports ("This is an outside scan") as 0.
 Chances are we wouldn’t be able to get those scans since they didn’t actually happen at CHOP and there’s no way to confirm what’s going on in them
   - Otherwise unremarkable: check for other keywords in the

-- Not CLIP Keywords (Rating 0):
+- Gross Pathology Keywords (Rating 0):
   - chemo
   - craniectomy
   - craniotomy